THE POSTPONEMENT OF THE GREAT PORTAGE CAMPS

 IT'S UP TO YOU TO DETERMINE ACCORDING TO YOUR NEEDS!

 The group chosen could be from the regular classes of elementary and secondary (6th grade or secondary 1, 2 and 3), a group of young people not attending school or who have special needs.

 DAVID GILL AND A DYNAMIC FACILITATION TEAM

-The Grand Portage is a project initiated by Pekuakamiulnuatsh First Nation athlete David Gill.
+The Great portage is a project initiated by Pekuakamiulnuatsh First Nation athlete David Gill.
 As a national team athlete in track and field, David traveled to Quebec’s Aboriginal communities to promote physical activity.
 Thanks to his many visits, and having spent all his youth in the community, David is well aware of the need for sustainable and free-access facilities, such as those offered in the Grand Portage.